docarray/docarray/docs/user_guide/storing/index_redis.md

 The reason for this is that predefined Documents don't hold information about the dimensionality of their `.embedding` field.
 But this is crucial information for any vector database to work properly!

-You can work around this problem by subclassing the predefined Document and adding the dimensionality information:
+You can work around this problem by subclassing the predefined document and adding the dimensionality information:

 === "Using type hint"
     ```python